The Charles Sturt University Student Misconduct Rule covers actions that breach University expectations of student behaviour. It includes:

 - not substantiated on the balance of probabilities

-- so trivial as not to warrant imposing a Sanction
+- so trivial as not to warrant imposing a Penalty

-- make a finding that the allegation is substantiated on the balance of probabilities and, if appropriate, impose a sanction.
+- make a finding that the allegation is substantiated on the balance of probabilities and, if appropriate, impose a penalty.

-You will receive a report that sets out the findings of fact; a summary of the evidence on which those findings of fact are based; any finding of misconduct; if applicable, any sanction to be imposed; and a short statement of reasons.
+You will receive a report that sets out the findings of fact; a summary of the evidence on which those findings of fact are based; any finding of misconduct; if applicable, any penaltyto be imposed; and a short statement of reasons.

-A decision, including the sanction, if any, will take effect immediately from the date which the report is sent to you, subject to the resolution of any appeal.
+A decision, including the penalty, if any, will take effect immediately from the date which the report is sent to you, subject to the resolution of any appeal.

 - dismiss the allegation if satisfied that the allegation is either:

-What possible sanctions (penalties) are there if misconduct is found? chevron_right
+What possible penalties are there if misconduct is found? chevron_right

-What is taken into consideration when a sanction is decided? chevron_right
+What is taken into consideration when a penalty is decided? chevron_right

-A sanction must be proportional to the type and circumstances of the misconduct.
-When making the decision about what sanction applies, the following is taken into consideration:
+A penalty must be proportional to the type and circumstances of the misconduct.
+When making the decision about what penalty applies, the following is taken into consideration:

 - the nature, severity and impact of the misconduct